cswanson310/dotfiles/README.md

         * vim-clang-format (https://github.com/rhysd/vim-clang-format):
           auto-formats C++ code to ensure I follow the style guide.
 * zsh as the shell, and oh-my-zsh (http://ohmyz.sh)
+* grc (optional) to colorize output from various commands, mostly running tests for MongoDB.

 Installation
 ============